 This study builds upon and extends prior research in the Journal of Real Estate Literature, which evaluated the contents and disciplinary focus of introductory real estate principles textbooks .
 (Roulac, 1994; Roulac and Distad, 2004; Roulac, 2013) The research involves extracting critical information from these textbooks concerning their intended audience, perspectives and real estate market participants considered, expectations concerning prerequisites, and date published.
 The contents of these books were evaluated in terms of their relative emphasis on those topics identified in prior research as encompassing the most important knowledge domains that should be covered in an introductory principle textbook, as reflected by the allocation of 'publishing real estate' to these topics.
 (Roulac, 1994; Roulac and Distad, 2004; Roulac, 2013)

-In this study the contents of these 11 real estate principles texts are considered in terms of their coverage of eight distinct perspectives and roles concerning the real estate discipline.
+In this study, the contents of these 11 real estate principles texts are considered in terms of their coverage of eight distinct perspectives and roles concerning the real estate discipline.
 The eight perspectives and roles pertaining to the real estate discipline considered in this research are:

 Comprehending the place and property value chain, aka, real estate process and/or supply chain.